People From Space DVD Review

 "Blair Witch with Lipstick?"
 Loosely based on the highly successful independent film, People From Space is about four very unlikely friends who after passing up weekend plans to go birdwatching, apple picking, minor league baseball and a visit to a art museum decide to go camping to find a UFO which crashed the previous year at Beavertail Lake.
 Bob is a insurance salesman, Felicia works at a bank, Sean works at a video store and Missy hopes to someday work with animals.
 The hapless group embarks on finding the UFO and collecting the $100,000 reward a local paper has put up for discovering it.
 Asking a blind man for directions is the first of their blunders in their search for the downed spaceship!

 Once in the woods we learn more about the couples then we wanted to.
 The old married couple are sex crazied while the youngsters hardly get it on because of Sean's heavy pot smoking (let that be a lesson to readers)!
 As they navigate through the woods to find Beavertail Lake they first encounter a pentagram made of rusty thumb tack on it.
 Next they encounter the "sex tree" draped in a collection of dildos and vibrators.
-Their first night in the woods starts with a campfire where Felicia demostrates her oral skills fellating a marshmello on a stick.
+Their first night in the woods starts with a campfire where Felicia demonstrates her oral skills fellating a marshmallow on a stick.
 Bob and Felicia's lovemaking ruined by Missy's crying about Sean's leaving to whittle a walking stick.
-Comforting Missy, Felicia starts to develop a lesbian atraction for her young friend.
+Comforting Missy, Felicia starts to develop a lesbian attraction for her young friend.

 During the adventure the group is interviewed by a unseen fifth party and they discuss their plans for the reward, their feelings towards one another.
-Felicia secretly reveals her fantasy that a "Alien" will rescue her from her drab existance and "take" her.
+Felicia secretly reveals her fantasy that a "Alien" will rescue her from her drab existence and "take" her.
 Missy expresses her feelings about gerbils and hamsters.
 Bob who would probably not survive a real encounter in the woods is so self absorbed he fails to realize how everything is crumbling around him!
 Sean is just pissed at it all!
 A doll nailed to a tree gets the groups hopes up that they are closing in on the aliens.
 Missy who disappeared is found devoid of all sanity painting herself with lipstick.
 Not to be left out of the act Bob demonstrates his own artistry with the red stuff!

 That evening Sean leaves the group to investigate a shining light in the woods, yet fails to inform the group of his "close encounter ".
 The morning brings the discovery of a working phone booth in the middle of the woods!
 Tensions explode and the mysterious light finds the campers.
 Will they get their reward for discovering the UFO?
 Will Felicia get taken by her "Alien"?
 Will these people ever talk to each other again?